 If you want to convert your Web site visitors into customers for your online courses or other products, you have to know how to create landing pages that convert.
 Period.
-Also known as sales pages, landing pages are the pages on your Web site – like the one pictured below – where you convince your visitors to actually do something, usually something that involves handing over an e-mail address or putting in credit card information.
+Landing pages are the pages on your Web site where you convince your visitors to actually do something, usually something that involves handing over an e-mail address or putting in credit card information.

 It may be the sales page for an online course or some other product you’ve created.